custom-cards/upcoming-media-card/troubleshooting.md

 ## Card:

+* Whitelist your HA page in your adblocker, some ad blocking extensions are over cautious and will block any image with certain words in the url, like "banner".

 * Make sure the card is not contained inside another card in your ui-lovelace.yaml.
 This will help rule out issues or conflicts with the containing card.

 * Clear your browser's cache and make sure you're editing the version number in the resources section of ui-lovelace.yaml if you don't use the [custom_updater](https://github.com/custom-components/custom_updater)/[tracker_card](https://github.com/custom-cards/tracker-card) from this repo (more on this in the [readme](https://github.com/custom-cards/upcoming-media-card/blob/master/README.md)).